rplain1/flightanalytics/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of flightanalytics is to …
+The goal of {flightanalytics} is to provide a set of functions and datasets to facilitate analyzing publich flight data.

 ## Installation